-You’ve got your mailing list; you want at least two standalone emails to your mailing list just talking about the price increase for your 1:1 services.
+- Mailing list – you want at least two standalone emails to your mailing list just talking about the price increase for your 1:1 services

-Make sure you let people know that there are only two weeks to jump in and prepurchase your hours before your prices go up on the 1 June, for example.
+Make sure you let people know that there are only two weeks to jump in and pre-purchase your hours before your prices go up on June 1st (for example).

-And your offer at the end of that webinar is to book some 1:1 time with you at the current price before the price increase in a few weeks time.
+Your offer at the end of that webinar will then be to book some 1:1 time with you at the current price before the price increase in a few weeks time.

 Or even if you do the webinar 5-10 days before your price increase, that’s a gorgeous way of getting that big chunk of sales in.